Curriculum Vitae for

 Provides nursing/ residential care for older people.

-- Reviewed and reorganised the governance arrangements to establish a Board which is focussed on the business taking into account the needs of the residents.
+- Reviewed and reorganised the governance arrangements to establish a Board which is focused on the business, taking into account the needs of the residents.

 - Established a House Committee which supports the residents with friendship and activities.

 - Enabled all the policies and procedures to be up-dated so that the Home could move forward to register as a nursing home.
 This was achieved, and the home receives grade 5’s from the Care Inspectorate.

 - Instituted a flat fee policy so that residents/relatives do not have a demand for extra fees when someone is ill or at end of life.